vzlusat/vzlusat1-timepix-data/README.md

 ### South-Atlantic Anomaly and polar belt scanning

-Selective scanning of the SAA and the Polar belts used to be conducted before we were able to conduct planetary-wide sweaps.
+Selective scanning of the SAA and the Polar belts used to be conducted before we were able to conduct planetary-wide sweeps.
 Measurements were pre-planned on exact positions with acquisition time calculated using historic data.

 ```bash